 Charles Sturt University's Regional Bonus Points scheme automatically adds five extra points to your university admission score (ATAR) if you study in a regional area within Australia.More about Regional bonus points scheme.

-The Principal Report Entry Program is an early entry scheme designed to attract academically talented students from high schools and TAFEs in NSW, ACT and non metropolitan areas in Victoria.More about Principal's report entry program (PREP)
+The Principal Report Entry Program is an early entry scheme designed to attract academically talented students from high schools and TAFEs in NSW, ACT and Victoria.More about Principal's report entry program (PREP)

 If you are an elite athlete or performer representing at national level, and your training or competitive commitments have significantly affected your preparation for application to CSU, you can apply for Special Consideration for Admission.More about Elite athlete special consideration